openactive/dataset-site-template-php/README.md

 );
 ```

-And `$staticAssetsPathUrl` (if required) should be set to the URL path of the directory containing the CSP static asset files (contents of the [CSP compatible static assets archive](/src/datasetsite-csp.static.zip), using the assets archive in this version of the PHP package), without a trailing slash (/).
+And `$staticAssetsPathUrl` (if required) should be set to the URL path of the directory containing the CSP static asset files (contents of the [CSP compatible static assets archive](/src/datasetsite-csp.static.zip), using the assets archive in this version of the PHP package).

 ### API